 - Let the dough rest in a bowl covered with plastic for 30 minutes.

-Separating, coloring and baking the dough
+Separating, Coloring, and Baking the Dough

-- Divide the weight of the mass into 9 parts. (ex.: the mass was 900g divided by 9 = 100g)
+- Divide the weight of the dough into 9 parts. (e.g.: if the dough weighs 900g, divide by 9 = 100g)

-- Add dye of the chosen color.
+- Add food coloring of the chosen color.

 - Cover with plastic and let rest for another 20 minutes.